Wael1122/waa/Installation.md

 ## Solus

-Use the Software Center or type `sudo eopkg it neofetch`.
+You can find neofetch in software center under System Software > System Utilities or type `sudo eopkg it neofetch`.

 ## Ubuntu